This blog may contain affiliate links. Read our disclosure policy for more info.

 This tour is perfect for those who want to try a bit of everything, and at $125 AUD, it’s also the cheapest tour on our list, although do bear in mind that it doesn’t include tasting fees, which vary between $3-10 AUD per venue.
 You can secure your place on this tour online here!

 Related Read: Wine tours are some of the best things to do in Sydney, Australia, too!
+You can even take a helicopter flight in Sydney that flies you to the Hunter Valley wine region for an exclusive wine tasting!

 3. Voyager Estate: The Origins Tasting